 The Rule of Law Oral History Project

-The Rule of Law Oral History Project was initiated in 2008 to explore and document the state of human and civil rights in the post-9/11 world.
+The Rule of Law Oral History Project, initiated in 2008, explores the state of human and civil rights in the post-9/11 world.
 In its first year, the project conducted a series of interviews with attorneys in order to document legal challenges against capital punishment in the United States.
 Recognizing important intersections between litigation challenging the administration of capital punishment and the legal architecture of post-9/11 detention policies and practices, the Rule of Law Oral History Project expanded in 2010 to study the statutory and constitutional challenges of the use of the detention facilities at Guantánamo Bay.

 Select interviews from the project are featured here.